crithitstudio/ordis-companion/README.md

 - World State data provided by the [Warframe Status API](https://warframestat.us/).
 - Item data sourced from [WFCD/warframe-items](https://github.com/WFCD/warframe-items).
 - Warframe is a registered trademark of Digital Extremes Ltd. This project is a fan-made tool and is not affiliated with Digital Extremes.

+## Contributing

+Contributions are welcome!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests.

 ## License